Next Up: Industrial Welder

 But she had seen pipe welding before.
 In one course, her professor invited local employers to demonstrate various techniques used in the workplace, including pipe welding.
 Now she works with 1-inch and up carbon steel and stainless steel in Atlantic Constructors' fabrication shop, preparing and welding pipes for construction projects that range from hospitals to manufacturing facilities.

-"At Tyler, I learned everything that I needed to know," Tiffany said.
+"At Brightpoint, I learned everything that I needed to know," Tiffany said.
 "It built my confidence and what I was capable of.
 I believe in myself.
-I'm happier with myself, and I attribute that to Tyler."
+I'm happier with myself, and I attribute that to Brightpoint."

 Related News